 This video demonstrates how to disassemble and reassemble your LinnStrument or LinnStrument 128 in order to install replacement parts.
-It consists of 7 chapters:
+Following the introduction, it consists of 7 chapters:

 Depending on which part you're replacing, you'll need to watch some or all of the chapters in the video.
 Click on one of the specific part replacements listed below to learn which chapters to watch for the needed part replacement.

-To replace the top panel and/or while playing surface, watch the following chapters:
+To replace the top panel and/or while playing surface, watch the following video chapters:

 1) Remove top panel and playing surface